kapelner/bartMachine/README.md

 Acknowledgements
 ------------------

 We thank Ed George, Abba Krieger, Shene Jensen and Richard Berk for helpful discussions.
 We thank Matt Olson for pointing out an important memory issue.
 We thank [JProfiler](http://www.ej-technologies.com/products/jprofiler/overview.html) for profiling the code which allowed us to create a lean implementation.
-We also thank the Laboratory for Web Algorithmics at the Università degli studi di Milano for [fastutil](https://fastutil.di.unimi.it/).